Kopel Gurwin: Family and youth

 Kopel (Kopke') Gurwin (Gurwitz) was born and raised in Vilna, the capital of Lithuania.
 His father Mordechai worked as a shoemaker and his mother Malka as a housekeeper.
 Kopel and his siblings, Moshe (Meshke') who was two and a half years his elder, and Chava (Chavale’) who was four years younger, spoke Yiddish at home, but simultaneously studied Hebrew at their school which was part of the Tarbut educational network.

 Kopel was active in the Hashomer Hatzair youth movement.
 In the 1930s, as a teenager, Kopel helped his parents with the home finances by working in a suit workshop, there he first encountered the art of sewing.

 With the outbreak of the Second World War and the German invasion of Vilna, the Jews were imprisoned in camps and ghettos.
 Kopel and his brother Moshe were separated from their parents and were put to work in coal mines and peat.
 Kopel's parents were taken to the Stutthof concentration camp where they died of typhus within a month of each other.
 Kopel's 12-year-old sister Chava was turned over to the Germans by a Polish family and murdered.

 The brothers were arrested by the Germans, but were saved thanks to the connections of Nina Gerstein, Kopel's drama teacher.
 They hid in an attic until they were discovered, fled and moved to Riga, where they were caught and sent to the Stutthof concentration camp where they were imprisoned until the end of the war.
 They were put to work maintaining and cleaning trains and took part in one of the death marches.

-In July 1946, Kopel and Moshe sailed to Helsingborg, Sweden, as part of operation "Folke Bernadotte", in which Sweden took in ill survivors for rehabilitation.
+July 20 1946, Kopel and Moshe came to Helsingborg, Sweden, as part of operation "the white boats" together with UNRRA, in which Sweden took in ill survivors for rehabilitation.
+He was also treated in Olofsfors sanatorium, Avesta.
 Once he recovered, Kopel worked in a publishing house and later was appointed director of the local branch of the Halutz movement.

 In 1950 Kopel and Moshe made aliyah to Israel.
 Kopel worked as a survey for the Survey of Israel Company.
 In 1951, he enlisted to the Communication Corps and served as a military draftsman.
 There he won first prize for the design of the front cover of the Communication Corps bulletin.